grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ---

 As k6 generates load for your test, it also takes measurements of the performance of the system.
-You can use these measurements, called _metrics_, to interpret test results.
+These measurements, called _metrics_, provide data for test interpretation.

-k6 generates many metrics about the load that your test generates and how the system under test (SUT) responds to this load.
+k6 generates many metrics about the load that your test generates and how the system under test (SUT) responds.
 Broadly, you can analyze metrics in two ways:
 - As summary statistics, in an _end-of-test-summary_ report.
 - As _time-series data_, which you can write to a file, or stream to external services such as Prometheus or InfluxDB.